desenvolvedorIcotrade/App.bot/blog/_posts/2018-06-17-announcing-dotnet-support.md

 already aware that:
 - Dependabot doesn't yet support custom repositories.
 We'll be adding support for them soon.
-- Dependabot doesn't yet support "packages.config" setups.
+- Dependabot doesn't yet support packages.config files.
 Again, we'll have support for them very soon.

 If you have any suggestions, or if you experience any issues, please don't